Core Academic Course Descriptions for Session 4, 2024-2025

 show less

-MONEY MATTERS I SYLLABUS HERE
+MONEY MATTERS II SYLLABUS HERE

 show more

 Money Matters is a course designed to introduce students to essential financial concepts that will get them started on their journey to financial literacy.
 Through engaging activities, they will discover the world of banking, work on budgeting skills, and explore the basics of investing.
-With collaborative projects, discussions and games, students will build foundational knowledge needed to understand how money impacts the world around them and their own relationship to it
+With collaborative projects, discussions, and games, students will build the foundational knowledge needed to understand how money impacts the world around them and their relationship to it

 .
 Light independent work may be assigned, up to up to 30 min./wk.
 Instructor: Rachel Ameche.
 Max: 8